Skip to content

 Custom OpenAPIAny REST API with an OpenAPI specPaste your OpenAPI spec

-Knowledge GraphMemgraph-backed graph database for entities and relationshipsSelect "Knowledge Graph" type
+Knowledge GraphPer-organization graph store for entities and relationships, queried via the memory_* tool familySelect "Knowledge Graph" type

 Creating a Server